Driving Question: How will you strengthen the home and school connection?

 - Families create positive learning environments.
 Research shows a connection between family involvement and academic achievement.
-Encouraging family engagement is more than common courtesy, it’s one of the best ways to create a positive learning environment for every student and support student success.
+Encouraging family engagement is more than a common courtesy; it’s one of the best ways to create a positive learning environment for every student and support student success.

-Ensure that 100% of families connect with their teachers.
-Set a goal of having families hear from their child’s teacher at least once per quarter.
-As your system works towards 100% contact, monitor any gaps in contact between demographic groups (including racial demographic groups, students with IEPs, multilingual learners, or students who receive free and reduced lunch).
+- Ensure that 100% of families connect with their teachers.
+Set a goal of having each family hear from their child’s teacher at least once per quarter.
+As your system works towards 100% contact, monitor any disparities in family contact between demographic groups (including racial demographic groups, students with IEPs, multilingual learners, or students who receive free and reduced lunch).

 - Get at the heart of what families want and need.
 Design a survey to better understand what supports families would like to better support their learners.
 Consider having guardians rate how true statements like these are for them:

 - I know whom to reach out to at my child’s school if I have questions or concerns.

 - I know how to contact my child’s teacher(s) if I have questions or concerns.